 Desert Studies Center

 McCarthy Hall 104 N, M

-The Desert Studies Center can accommodate 70 individuals in dormitory-style rooms and has longer-term housing for researchers.
-There are also kitchen facilities, a bathhouse, a laboratory, two classrooms and a modest library.
+The Desert Studies Center can accommodate 75 individuals in dormitory-style rooms and has longer-term housing for researchers.
+There also are kitchen facilities, a bathhouse, a laboratory, two classrooms and a reading room.
 The center has internet access and campuswide Wi-Fi access.

 The Fibromyalgia and Chronic Pain Center